 Ford Motor Company created an overly dramatic marketing hype in 1957 for their new mystery car the EDSEL.
 Dealers were required to keep the model out of sight as to generate excitement, but car buyers were not impressed when it came out by its lack of improvement from other ford products.

-The essential problem was that the Edsel was competing against other Ford vehicles, matching the retail value of many other cars in Ford’s Mercury line without offering anything new or different to customers.
+The fundamental problem was that the Edsel was competing against other Ford vehicles, matching the retail value of many other cars in Ford’s Mercury line without offering anything new or different to customers.

-Always offer new and interesting products to consumers.
+Always offer new and exciting products to consumers.
 Launching a product with not many differences is a lazy option that likely won’t keep your customers happy.

 Companies like Samsung are constantly launching products with the newest, most advanced features they can think of.
 The launch of the Galaxy S4 is proof of that, selling 10 million in the first month.
 This is 20 days less time than it took for the Galaxy SIII to reach that amount in sales.